kelda/dksnap/README.md

 It has a plugin architecture making it easy to add more databases in the future.

-**Note:** For containers that aren't among the supported databases, it falls back to capturing the filesystem.
+When `dksnap` detects a supported database, it automatically switches to the database-specific approach.

 #### Docker Images
-`dksnap` images are simply docker images with some additional metadata.
+`dksnap` images are simply Docker images with some additional metadata.
 This means they can be viewed and manipulated using the standard `docker` command line tools.